Public and Private Projects

 - add/delete work types

 This feature is especially useful when regular members work in an external web app and log time through the TMetric extension.

 To enable this option:

-- On the Edit Account page, select Allow all members to create and edit public projects.
+- On the Settings page, check Allow all members to create and edit public projects.